 Sensitivity assessment.
 Whilst a large proportion of the sponge community is likely to be affected by abrasion events, there is some debate as it the level of effects depending on the size of the sponge and the type of abrasion effect (Coleman et al., 2013).
 The majority of the literature agrees that damage would fall within the 'Low' bracket of 25-75% reduction.
 Ascidians are also likely to be significantly affected, although, given their high resilience, they are likely to recover quickly.
-The assessment is, therefore, based on the sponge component of the biotope.
-Therefore, resistance is assessed as 'Low', resilience as 'Medium' and a sensitivity of 'Medium' is recorded.
+The assessment is therefore based on the sponge component of the biotope.
+Hence, resistance is assessed as 'Low', resilience as 'Medium' and sensitivity is assessed as 'Medium'.